farsightsec/nmsgjsontool/README.md

 # Nmsgjsontool

+**This tool is now obsolete.  nmsgtool has been enhanced to directly support reading and writing JSON.
+See nmsgtool's `--readjson` and `--writejson` options.**

 This is the NMSG JSON tool (`njt`).
 It is a Python-based convenience tool used to do the following: